Moizkh3/Password-toggle/README.md

 🆓 Free and open-source.
 Use it however you like!

 🎯 Like this project?
 Give it a ⭐ on GitHub! 🚀

-Let me know if you need any modifications! 🎨🔥